Eddie Keher: Managerial career

 In retirement from playing Keher became involved in team management and coaching.

 He teamed up with Pat Henderson to take charge of the Kilkenny senior hurling team in 1979.
 It was a successful year for the duo as Kilkenny qualified for the provincial decider.
 A 2–21 to 2–17 defeat of Wexford secured the Leinster crown.
 Galway provided the opposition in the subsequent All-Ireland final on 2 September 1979, however, the game turned out to be one of the least exciting finals of the decade.
 A goal by Noel Lane after forty-seven minutes gave Galway a two-point lead, however, Galway failed to score for the rest of the game.
 Kilkenny, on the other hand, scored two long-range goals to secure a 2–12 to 1–8 victory.
-This victory gave Keher and Henderson All-Ireland victories as both players and as coaches.
+This victory gave Keher and Henderson All-Ireland victories as both players and coaches.

 In 1987 Keher took charge of the Kilkenny team on his own for one season.
 It was an unsuccessful period as Kilkenny exited the provincial championship at an early stage.